JayWalker512/CryptoNoter/README.md

 If you have any questions on Troubleshooting & Debugging, please ask the questions here: https://github.com/cryptonoter/CryptoNoter/issues/1

 ## Future Developments
 At this moment, I'm working on the coding to make it compatible with majority of the CryptoNote currencies.
-In addition, i am also working to build a pool that support in-browser javascript mining.
+In addition, i am also working to build a pool that supports in-browser javascript mining.

 ## Mining Pool Issues
 Javascript browser mining is very different from rig mining or solo mining.
 Visitors do not stay long on just one webpage and they navigate multiple times on a single visit.
 We will need a low difficulty pool of below difficulty 1000 for js browser mining to work.
 As of 14/12/17, i have only managed to find one single Monero pool that is trustable and below difficulty < 1000.

 However, difficulty 1000 is not the ideal level for javascript browser mining to achieve maximum mining capabilities.
 I may need to create and host a custom pool that supports difficulty level < 500 so that miners can submit their shares more often within 60 seconds interval.

 In a low difficulty pool, miners submit shares more often and hence results in higher bandwidth costs.
 It will be difficult for me to maintain a low difficulty pool all by myself, however it will be possible if everyone can understand the mission of the project: Great things happen when we work together.
 The power of collaboration.